iainctduncan/scheme-for-pd/README.md

 ## Features in 0.1
 * Run code from files, and hot reload files
 * Evaluate Scheme code from Pd messages with a REPL
-* Putput numbers, symbols, lists
+* Output numbers, symbols, lists
 * Basic array i/o
 * Send messages to named receivers
 * Schedule functions with delay